alticator/drive/README.md

 # drive
-A driving simulator with traffic rules
+A Dribing Game With Obstacles